Why Do Veterans Have Limited Access to Business Loans?

 2. Get Paperwork in Order

 Every program and institution has different requirements in terms of paperwork.
 You might have to supply business licenses, rental contracts, organizational documents, etc. Public programs usually require more paperwork and information about your business.
 Unlike online lenders, you might need to supply several years’ worth of tax returns.
 So, before you start filling out the application, make sure you have the required paperwork and information in order.

 Online lenders and alternative business financing companies can distribute funding much faster than public programs.
 But only if you can provide the required paperwork and information (i.e., credit score, annual revenue) just as quickly.

-If you are seeking a substantial amount of money, you may need to explain how you plan on using it.
+If you seek a substantial amount of money, you may need to explain how you plan to use it.
 In other words, you must be able to justify why this exact amount is precisely what you need for this specific purpose.
 New entrepreneurs often make the mistake of taking on too much debt or trying to borrow as much money as possible.
 Thus, you must prove that you have a concrete plan for using the borrowed funds to grow and sustain your business.
-For example, if you plan on using the money to bridge a gap in cash flow, you’ll want to explain why you won’t find yourself in the same situation in the near future.
+For example, if you plan on using the money to bridge a gap in cash flow, you’ll want to explain why you won’t find yourself in the same situation soon.

 Which Private Companies Lend to Veteran Business Owners?

-Online lender Accion works with all sorts of business owners, but it also offers a particular business loan for veterans.
-Though their interest rates tend to run on the higher side, Accion considers several factors for eligibility, as opposed to just credit score.
+Online lender Accion works with all sorts of business owners, but it also offers veterans a particular business loan.
+Though their interest rates tend to run on the higher side, Accion considers several eligibility factors instead of just a credit score.
 Thus, new business owners may have less difficulty qualifying for their products.